decred/politeia/politeiawww/cmd/piwww/README.md

     $ piwww -h

-You can view details about a specific command, including required arguments, by using the help command.
+You can view details about a specific command by using the help command.

     $ piwww help <command>